Julius Meier

 Julius L. Meier (December 31, 1874 – July 14, 1937) was an American businessman, civic leader, and politician in the state of Oregon.
 The son of the Meier & Frank department store founder, he would become a lawyer before entering the family business in Portland.
-Politically an independent, Meier served a single term as the 20th Governor of Oregon from 1931–1935.
-He is the only independent to be elected Governor of Oregon.
+Politically an independent, Meier served a single term as the 20th Governor of Oregon from 1931 to 1935.
+He is the only independent to be elected Governor of Oregon, as well as the state’s first Jewish governor.

 Early life

 Meier was born in Portland to German immigrants of Jewish ancestry: Aaron, a merchant and founder of Oregon's largest department store, Meier & Frank, and Jeannette (Hirsch) Meier.
 He had three siblings, and was the father of Jean Ellen Meier Ehrman Reichert, Elsa Frances Meier Ganz, and Julius L. (Jack) Meier, Jr. He married Grace Mayer on Christmas Day, 1901, saying afterwards that it was the only day that he was allowed off from the store.

 Meier graduated from the University of Oregon School of Law in 1895 and practiced law with a partner, George W. Joseph for the next four years, until he went into the family's business.
 According to family tradition, it was at this time that he added the "L" to his name; the sign painter, who was putting his name on the door, insisted that all lawyers of substance had a middle name, so Meier suggested an "L".